jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ----
 ##Promoting or demoting project admins

-In the past, Bluemix DevOps Services projects only allowed one project admin.
+In the past, DevOps Services projects only allowed one project admin.
 Now that you can have multiple admins, you can be promoted or promote others to the project admin role.

 Before you can be promoted to a project admin, you must be a member of the project.
 Ask the project owner or a project admin to invite you to join the project and promote you to a project admin.
 (If you are the project creator, you already have the ability to promote others.)